Watch Emma Wilkinson's report.

 Campaigners say good work experience placements that match a students' interests, ambitions and skills make it much more likely that they will go on to secure paid work.
 Research shows that for adults with a learning disability, being in paid employment reduces the risk of social exclusion and enhances quality of life.

-But according to , only around five in every 100 people in the region who are receiving long-term support for a learning disability are recorded as being in paid employment.
+But according to the most recent figures, only around five in every 100 people in the region who are receiving long-term support for a learning disability are recorded as being in paid employment.
 The East Midlands has the lowest proportion in England.

 The reasons given for why work experience placements are not available for young people with special needs vary by sector.
 Health and safety is often cited as a particular concern for the construction industry, while patient confidentiality and safeguarding can present difficulties for the health sector.